Arepo/cars/README.md

 You can see a page for each car by clicking the `show` link under any given one

-You can search by Make name, and order by price asc/desc (but there's a bug that prevents doing both or searching after ordering)
+You can search by Make name, and order by price asc/desc (but there's a bug that prevents doing both together, or searching after ordering)